CodeupClassroom/elixir-rest-blog/src/main/resources/curriculum/ii-rest-and-relationships/6-rest-controllers.md

 ---

-### This lesson will help us complete the below feature and associated tasks:
+### This lesson will help us complete the below user story and associated tasks:

-## FEA-1: As a user, I can view any posts.
+## US1: As a user, I can view any posts.
-### FEA-1-A: Create a REST Controller to allow a client to make requests/responses related to Blog Posts.
+### US1-A: Create a REST Controller to allow a client to make requests/responses related to Blog Posts.

 ---
 #### 1. Make sure your `pom.xml` has the following dependency (be sure to reload Maven if you add it):